schiznik/nextcloud-openshift/README.md

 ## Pre-Install

-This uses  PersistentVolumeClaims, which if using with https://github.com/schiznik/openshift-centos-singlenode need to be created first.
+This uses PersistentVolumeClaims, which if using with my [Openshift on Centos](https://github.com/schiznik/openshift-centos-singlenode) scripts, need to be created first.

 ```
 echo "$PROJECT,nextcloud-data,1024" > oc-volume-list